Bristol High Cross: Replica

 The Victorian citizens of Bristol sought to regain their cross but the original was now too fragile to be moved again.
 In 1851 they commissioned architect John Norton to build a replica which would again stand upon College Green.
 Norton inspected the original closely to copy its design and then engaged John Thomas, the celebrated mason and stone carver who had recently worked upon the new Palace of Westminster, to construct the body of the cross.
-The funds for the work were exhausted after only one statue had been completed—Edward III—and so the replica stood for many years with the other alcoves remaining empty.
+The funds for the work were exhausted after only one statue had been completed – of Edward III – and so the replica stood for many years with the other alcoves remaining empty.
 The remaining statues, commissioned from a prolific craftsman of the region, Harry Hems, were eventually installed in 1889, after the cross had been moved from the apex to the centre of the green to make way for the new jubilee statue of Queen Victoria.

-Because the architect of the new Council House didn’t want anything in front of his new creation, the 1851 replica cross was taken down when College Green was lowered around October 1950 and stored in pieces in the corporation yard on Redcliffe Wharf.
-The upper stage of the replica cross was saved by fundraising and re-erected during a small ceremony in 1956 in nearby Berkeley Square.
+Because the architect of the new Council House did not want anything in front of his new creation, the 1851 replica cross was taken down in 1950.
+The upper stage of the replica was saved by fundraising and re-erected during a small ceremony in 1956 in nearby Berkeley Square in Bristol.